elliott5/textextract/README.md

 # textextract

-textextract is a tiny library (87 lines of Go) that identifies where the article content is in a HTML page (as opposed to navigation, headers, footers, ads, etc), extracts it and returns it as a string.
+textextract is a tiny library (<150 lines of Go) that optionally identifies where the article content is in a HTML page (as opposed to navigation, headers, footers, ads, etc), extracts it and returns it as a string.

 It's a tree search and score algorithm, it uses a very simple scoring rule, it is surprisingly effective.

+It also optionally adds full-stops to the end of selected HTML elements, if other punctuation is absent.

 ## What it's for